OfficeDev/Teams-app-cicd-guide/doc/getstarted.md

 - Service principal related: service principal client id, client secret, tenant id.
 These are needed for login to Azure.
 - Deployment related: all placeholders (wrapped in \${{}}) in **teamspp.yml’s deploy** section.
 - AppPackage related: all placeholders (wrapped in \${{}}) in **manifest.json**.
-> If you used Teams Toolkit's "provision" command to create Azure resources and Teams app resources, you can find the values of these variables in your project's /env files.
+> If you used Teams Toolkit's "**provision**" command to create Azure resources and Teams app resources, you can find the values of these variables in your project's /env files.

 Taking basic bot template as an example, below variables and secrets are needed:
 - AZURE_SERVICE_PRINCIPAL_CLIENT_ID, AZURE_TENANT_ID, AZURE_SERVICE_PRINCIPAL_CLIENT_SECRET